The SKIRT project

 private

-This function normalizes the transmission curve after it has been loaded during construction, and attaches the appropriate astropy units (micron and 1/micron, respectively) It expects _bandname, _wavelengths, _transmissions, and _photoncounter to be set.
+This private function normalizes the transmission curve for uniform and custom bands, and attaches the appropriate astropy units (micron and 1/micron, respectively).

 ◆ convolve()